apache/flagon/docker/README.md

 1. Load example Dashboard and Visualizations under docker/kibana/.

    Goto: Management -> Saved Objects and select the `Import` button.
-Import the `Apache SensSoft Visualizations.json`, `Apache SensSoft Page Usage Dashboard.json`, `Apache SensSoft User Access Dashboard.json` and `Drill-Down Search.json` files from the "Saved Objects" folder in the kibana directory.
+Import the `Apache SensSoft Visualizations.json`, `Drill-Down Search.json`, `Apache SensSoft Page Usage Dashboard.json`, and `Apache SensSoft User Access Dashboard.json` files from the "Saved Objects" folder in the kibana directory.

    ![alt text][management]

-   Confirm index conflicts if message appears.
+   Set `userale` index if Kibana detects conflicts when you load visualizations and searches.

-   ![alt text][confirmation]
+   ![alt text][viz_import]

    Once that is complete, navigate to the `Dashboard` view in Kibana and click the `Apache SensSoft Page Usage Dashboard` object.